On Change

 The biggest problem humans have, is that we don’t perceive reality, but create it.
 We think our perception is true, even if it was filtered through many layers.

 One tool to adapt continuously to changing “reality” is to use as many perspectives inside the system as possible.
 In the Clockwork we have the assumption that the top sees all.
-But relying on system theory and psychology this is not true, and just a normal bias.
+But relying on system theory and psychology this is not true, and just a natural bias.
 Everyone of us has just a personal perspective.
-And using the Clockwork-Model we can think about milieus.
+And using the Clockwork model we can think about milieus.
 And none of them is right or wrong, it just has a different perspective and contribution to our shared purpose.
 Therefore, we need to see, hear, and understand all of us.

 How does we react on change?
 The simple answer is: “different”.
 Depending on our role in the social system, we will drive the change (pioneers), we will evaluate the change (guardians), or we will resist the change (lifelines).